Powerslam: Uranage

 This move is also known as a sambo suplex or side suplex.
 To perform it, the wrestler stands face-to-face with the opponent, slightly to their side.
 The wrestler tucks their head under the opponent's near arm, and reaches across the opponent's chest and around their neck with their near arm.
 The wrestler then simultaneously lifts the opponent up, turns 180° and falls forward, slamming the opponent back-first on the mat.
 As mentioned below, the move was popularized by Hiroshi Hase and more recently used by Jay White.
 The Spinning Variation also known as Spinning Solo used by Solo Sikoa.

-The name uranage (or ura-nage) comes from a Judo throw which, translated directly from Japanese, means "throw to behind/back" and is commonly (albeit incorrectly) used to refer to a regular side slam in pro wrestling.
+Ura nage (or ura-nage) is the Japanese name of a Judo throw which, translated directly means "throw to behind/back" and is commonly (albeit incorrectly) used to refer to a regular side slam in pro wrestling.
 The Judo uranage throw more closely resembles a saito suplex in execution.